 - Water: I highly recommend a case of Blue Cans (cheapest place to buy them is on this website: Brownells Website

-- First Aid Kit: (this would have fewer items than your car first aid kit) You may want Bandaid strips, Neosporin, Blood Clot stopper, Benadryl, fever reducers, etc.
+- First Aid Kit: (this would have fewer items than your car first aid kit) You may want Bandaid strips, Neosporin, Blood Clotting solution, Benadryl, fever reducers, etc.

 - Heavy gloves: to use for tasks of all kinds.

-- Knife: you can always use a knife in case of an emergency.
+- Knife: you can always use a knife in case of an emergency, and to protect yourself.

 - Headlamp with extra batteries: you can always use some headlamps in case the power goes out unexpectedly and there are zero windows in your office or it’s dark inside and outside.

-- Paracord: it’s nice to have a few different lengths of paracord because it can be used for numerous purposes in emergencies.
+- Paracord: it’s nice to have a few different lengths of paracord because it can be used for so many purposes in emergencies.

-- Cash (small bills): you will need these in case the ATM’s do not work because of a power outage.
+- Cash (small bills): you will need these in case the ATM’s don’t work because of a power outage.

 - Contact Information: Contact List